cf73/humanity/content/collections/articles/peace-gatherings.md

     content:
       -
         type: text
-        text: '“Peace is not an absence of war; it is a virtue, a state of mind, a disposition for benevolence and justice.”'
+        text: "“Peace is not an absence of war; it is a virtue, a state of mind, a disposition for benevolence and justice.\"    ~\_\_"
-  -
-    type: paragraph
-    content:
-      -
-        type: text
-        text: "~\_\_"
       -
         type: text
         marks: